LEL-A/doc/README.md

 - retrain existing models to keep them current
 - update training method, training code, model type and hyperparameters when new research is published

+## Impediments and Risks
+1. We do not have sufficient computing power.
+Neither the hardware nor the money to rent.
+2. The licensing implications of using the OpenAI API (self-instruct / Alpaca style training) are not entirely clear.

 ## Relevant Links
 - LLaMA
   - Blog: [Introducing LLaMA: A foundational, 65-billion-parameter large language model](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/)